funkydan2/gympiepc-docs/tasks/tech-setup.md

 ## Record Sermon Audio

+1. Ensure the cable from the mixing desk is plugged in **before starting Audacity** (step 2).

-1. Start Audacity \(Blue and Orange icon\)
+2. Start Audacity \(Blue and Orange icon\)

-2. Select _USB Audio Codec_ from the input/microphone drop down.
+3. ~~Select _USB Audio Codec_ from the input/microphone drop down.~~ (Edit January 2021: since we're using the microphone socket, this step is no longer necessary.)

-3. Set _input_ volume to 0.90
+4. Set _input_ volume to approximately 0.80

    ![](../.gitbook/assets/audacity-input.png)

-4. Test recording.
+5. Test recording.
    1. Press the _Record_ button \(red circle\).
    2. The green _monitoring_ levels \(top of the screen\) will start moving and blue waveforms should appear for the Audio Track.
-   3. You may need to adjust the volume so the peaks of the waveform hit around 0.5.
+   3. You may need to adjust the volume so the peaks of the waveform hit around 0.5 and never hit the top.

-5. Save the file.
+6. Save the file.
 The file format should be in the format YYYYMMDD\_SermonTitle\_PreacherInitials.

-6. Delete the test recording \(click the small `x` button on the Audio Track\).
+7. Delete the test recording \(click the small `x` button on the Audio Track\).

-7. The computer is now ready to record.
+8. The computer is now ready to record.